Reducing Self Employment Tax

-Self-employment tax is Social Security and Medicare taxes for self-employed individuals [not including income tax].
-Unlike employees whose employers pay half of their Social Security and Medicare taxes, and the other half is withheld from their paychecks at a rate of 7.65% of income, people who work for themselves are responsible for making estimated tax payments of both the employee & employer portion of the tax, essentially paying 15.3% of net income.
+Self-employment [SE] tax is Social Security and Medicare taxes for self-employed individuals [not including income tax].
+Unlike employees, whose employers pay half of their Social Security and Medicare taxes, self employed individuals are responsible for paying both the employee & employer portion of the tax, essentially paying 15.3% of net income.
 This tax is ultimately an enormous burden on an entrepreneur’s profits.
 However, the requirement to pay only comes into effect if net profits exceed $400.

 How to reduce self-employment tax?